dhruvilk/Game-Mod-Q4/README.md

 3) experience gaining (dnd style)
 4) addition of equipable items (5ish)
 5) make encounters go to separate screen and then when done go back to normal gameplay.

+/* The names of the weapons can be changed in the definition files.
+Changing inv_name will change the name to whatever you want it to be */